eguidotti/torchabc/README.md

 - `val` is the name of the validation dataloader.
 Defaults to 'val'.
 - `gas` is the number of gradient accumulation steps.
 Defaults to 1 (no gradient accumulation).
 - `log` is a dictionary of additional information to log.
 - `callback` is a function that is called after each epoch.
-It should accept the current instance and the logs as arguments.
-If it returns `True`, training will stop.
+It should accept two arguments: the instance itself and a list of logs.
+If the callback returns `True`, training stops.

 This method returns the training/validation metrics for each batch and at the end of each epoch.